jobjo/jobjo.github.io/_posts/2017-01-15-moving-mice.md

 A few weeks ago I stumbled upon a logic puzzle handed out as a *holiday challenge*.
 I didn't solve it by hand but turned to *Haskell* for some help.
-As it proved to be a fun little exercise I decided to pass the challenge on and invited some of my friends to contribute with solutions in a language of their choice.
+As it proved to be a fun little exercise I decided to pass the challenge on and invited some friends to contribute with solutions in a language of their choice.
+I here present the given puzzle along with the set of submissions received.

 ## The problem
 There are two types of mice, left leaning (`<`) and right leaning (`>`).